ryan-mcclue/unsw/comp3331/wk1/week1.md

 binomial question: probability of 'x' successes in 'n' trials? calculate number of ways to acheive said number and multiply by probability number of ways is: N choose X

+calculate exponent by taking the natural log and moving exponent out

+minimum value of quadratic, equate derivative to 0

 ------------------------------------------------------------------------------------------
 $(ping) generates RTT, not end-to-end/latency delay. operates under ICMP (diagnose network issues)